Prema Vimanam: Production

 The shooting of the film started on August 15, 2022.
 It was reported that the movie had a similar plot to another Telugu film, Vimanam, which was released in June 2023.
 Director Santosh Kata however had clarified that while the premise was similar, his film is completely different from Vimanam.

-Marketing

-The first poster of Prema Vimanam was launched by Mahesh Babu on April 27, 2023.
-The release was deferred from the earlier date in May 2023 and was pushed to October 2023.
-The trailer of the movie was subsequently released on October 4, 2023.

 Music

 The music of Prema Vimanam has been composed by Anup Rubens.